Car Accident Lawyer FeesBy Stewart J. Guss on September 29th, 2020

-While lawyers in many practice areas charge by the hour, personal injury lawyers generally charge accident victims in a different way, as they use something called a contingency fee.
-In short, this means that payment to the lawyer is contingent on them successfully winning your case, which means obtaining a settlement or award for your losses.
-If your lawyer fails to get a settlement or judgment for you, you don’t pay a cent.
+While lawyers in many practice areas charge by the hour, personal injury lawyers generally charge accident victims in a different way.
+They use something called a contingency fee.
+In short, this means a lawyer’s payment is contingent on them successfully winning your case, which means obtaining a settlement or award for your losses.
+If your lawyer fails to get a settlement or judgment for you, you don’t pay them a cent.
+Their livelihood depends on yours, giving them all the more motivation to fight for you.

 Does this sound too good to be true?
 It’s not.
-The legal field understands that every injury victim deserves the right legal representation, but many people cannot afford hefty retainers or hourly fees.
+The legal field understands that every injury victim deserves adequate legal representation, but many people cannot afford hefty retainers or hourly fees.
 This is why the contingency arrangement exists.

 Read on for more information about car accident lawyer fees.